Nayyirah Waheed: Poetry

-Waheed self-published her first book of poetry salt. in September 2013.
-Since then, her poems in salt. have become famous through her social media accounts on Twitter and Instagram.
+After finding it difficult to first publish salt., Waheed decided to self-publish even though her work was highly criticized at the time.
+Her poems in salt. have become famous through her social media accounts on Twitter and Instagram.
 Her poetry in salt. revolves around the themes of love, identity, race, and feminism, and are categorized by her use of punctuation, lowercase letters, and the brevity of her words.
+Her second book of poetry, Nejma, was published in 2014.
+Both salt. and Nejma have become highly praised and studied in schools.